 This past season I shot a tom at 45 yards with a 20-gauge and Federal TSS No. 7 shot.
-It is my farthest turkey to date and if it were not for my confidence in the load I never would have had an opportunity at that bird.
+It is my farthest turkey to date and if it were not for my confidence in the load I never would have even taken a shot at that bird.

 This development closes the gap even greater between the 20-gauge and the classic 12-gauge for turkey hunting.

 What can a 12-Gauge do that a 20-gauge cannot?